 The only third parties with whom we will normally only share your personal information are authorised providers of Disclosure and Barring Services or clients who are statutory bodies who impose requirements on us to provide criminal records and other security checks.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow third parties to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 Data retention and deletion

 We will only retain your personal information for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal requirements.

-If you are unsuccessful in applying for a position with us, we will retain your application for 12 months unless you consent to us retaining it longer, for example because you wish us to hold it on file for future opportunities.
+If you are unsuccessful in applying for a position with us, we will retain your application for 12 months unless you consent to us retaining it longer, for example because you wish us to hold it on file for future opportunities, in which case we will hold your application for 24 months.
 We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.

 If you are successful and accept a job with us, then the retention periods for employee personal data shall apply.

 When our data retention period has elapsed, we will securely destroy the personal information held about you.

 Your legal rights